Yu-Dylan/Yu-Dylan.github.io/_tabs/about.md

 ---

 # About me
 Hello!
-This is Dylan, a high school junior interested in
-- math,
-- coding,
-- physics, and
-- economics.

-I plan on putting some handouts and other projects are work on here.
+I'm Dylan, a freshman at MIT.
+Broadly, I'm interested in machine learning, quantitative trading, and discrete mathematics.
+I plan to pursue a double major in Math and CS.

+As a high schooler, I was heavily interested in teaching and outreach, especially in mathematics.
+Some of my teaching experience is listed on this page.

+Aside from academics, I enjoy coding (web dev, optimizing my computer), basketball, playing poker, and spending time in nature.

-## Things I am/was involved in
+## Things I was involved in
 - [Math Advance](https://mathadvance.org/) and [MAST](https://mast.mathadvance.org/)
 - [NICE Contest](https://www.nicecontest.xyz/)
 - [Vibrant Learning](https://vibrantlearning.github.io/)